tawi1/DotsTrafficCity/docs/source/trafficTestScene.rst

 `Youtube tutorial. <https://youtu.be/OtIERf2qEm0>`_

 #.
-Create :ref:`road segment <roadSegmentCreator>`.
+Create a :ref:`road segment <roadSegmentCreator>`.
 #.
-Create parent `GameObject` and add :ref:`TrafficCarRoadDebugger <testSceneTrafficCarRoadDebugger>` component.
+Create a parent `GameObject` and add the :ref:`TrafficCarRoadDebugger <testSceneTrafficCarRoadDebugger>` component.
 #.
-In the created component, press :ref:`Show buttons <testSceneTrafficCarRoadDebuggerSceneSettings>`.
+In the created component, press the :ref:`Show buttons <testSceneTrafficCarRoadDebuggerSceneSettings>`.
 #.
-Select the paths on the scene where you want the vehicle to spawn.
+Select the in paths in the scene where you want the vehicle to spawn.
 #.
 Adjust the normalized :ref:`path <path>` position to set the spawn point.
 #.
 Start the scene.
 #.
-Click `Spawn` button in the component.
+Click the `Spawn` button in the component.
 #.
-Learn more about :ref:`TrafficCarRoadDebugger <testSceneTrafficCarRoadDebugger>` settings.
+Learn more about the :ref:`TrafficCarRoadDebugger <testSceneTrafficCarRoadDebugger>` settings.

 Test Cases
 ------------